Now that Juneteenth is a national holiday, Americans are called to be more aware of the horrors of American slavery outside of Black History Month.

 The Whitney Plantation is a one-of-a-kind tribute to enslaved people.
 While many plantations are still standing — and often they are sites for parties, weddings, debutante balls and more in the South — none have been converted with the care and purpose of the Whitney Plantation.
 The 2000-acre property sits near the Mississippi river and was owned by enslavers until 1867.

-The property was the first official slavery museum in America to be housed in a plantation, a joint project of the property owner John Cummings, a retired white lawyer who was startled by his own ignorance to the history of slavery, and Ibrahima Seck, the museum's director of research.
-The immersive experience focuses on honoring the lives on enslaved people by directly confronting the reality of the institution of slavery.
-Visitors are each greeted with a card which says the name of an enslaved person, and are encouraged at all steps to remind themselves of the humanity of the person behind the name, while confronting the horror they experienced.
+The property was the first official slavery museum in America to be housed in a plantation.
+It's a joint project of the museum's director of research, Ibrahima Seck, and the property owner John Cummings, a retired white lawyer who was startled by his own ignorance of the history of slavery.
+The immersive experience focuses on honoring the lives of enslaved people by directly confronting the reality of the institution of slavery.
+Visitors are each greeted with a card that says the name of an enslaved person.
+Visitors and are encouraged at all steps to remind themselves of the humanity of the person behind the name while confronting the horror that person experienced.

 The Legacy Museum: From Enslavement to Mass Incarceration / The National Memorial for Peace and Justice — Montgomery, Alabama

 New to mainstream conversation is the movement around defunding the police and abolishing prisons.
-However, abolitionists and activists have been fighting for those steps for decades.
-Statistics and research proves that Black Americans are disproportionately likely to be incarcerated.
+However, abolitionists and activists have been fighting for this progress for decades.
+Statistics and research prove that Black Americans are disproportionately likely to be incarcerated.
 The Legacy Museum explains this phenomenon through the legacy of slavery.

-Opened by the Equal Justice Initiative, the museum shines a light on the horrors of slavery and is as equally unflinching about the present injustices of the prison system.
-After films like 13th and books like The New Jim Crow, a visit to the Legacy Museum is a visceral reminder of the realities of contemporary oppression.
+Opened by the Equal Justice Initiative, the museum shines a light on the horrors of slavery and well as an equally unflinching view about the present injustices of the prison system.
+After groundbreaking films like 13th and books like Michelle Alexander's exceptional The New Jim Crow, a visit to the Legacy Museum is a visceral reminder of the realities of contemporary oppression.